siffiejoe/prg-buildsh/README.md

     *   `run(program)`

-        Returns a function that will run the given `program` if its recorded dependencies have changed (and a means of system call tracing is available).
-The returned function takes arguments similar to the `pipe(program)` case above, but if the first argument is a table, the `dir` field can be used to `chdir` to another directory before executing the program, and the `echo` field causes abbreviated output during execution.
+        Returns a function that will run the given `program` if its recorded dependencies have changed (in case a means of system call tracing is available).
+The returned function takes arguments similar to the `pipe(program)` case above, but if the first argument is a table, the `dir` field can be used to `chdir` to another directory before executing the program, and the `echo` field causes abbreviated output.
 The updated dependencies are saved if the program execution is successful.

         This function does not raise a dependency error, so you must